ClarytyLLC/docs/src/docs/automate-studio/getting-started/README.md

 **APPROXIMATE READING TIME: 4 MINUTES**

-We will learn to quickly build our first flow in just a few minutes with this quickstart guide of Automate Studio.
+You will learn to quickly build your first flow in just a few minutes with this quickstart guide of Automate Studio.

 ## Before you Start

-Before we start, if you haven't already done so, [create your free account](https://www.veritone.com/onboarding/#/signUp?type=automate&lead_source_detail=docs.veritone.com%2Fautomate-studio%2Fgetting-started).
-If you do, then we can start by navigating to [automate.veritone.com](https://automate.veritone.com).
+Before you start, if you haven't already done so, [create your free account](https://www.veritone.com/onboarding/#/signUp?type=automate&lead_source_detail=docs.veritone.com%2Fautomate-studio%2Fgetting-started).
+If you do, then you can start by navigating to [automate.veritone.com](https://automate.veritone.com).

-Once we are ready with your Automate Studio login, we can start on creating our flow.
-However before we create a flow, let's quickly look at the main concepts we need to know about.
+Once you are ready with your Automate Studio login, you can start on creating a flow.
+However before you create a flow, let's quickly look at the main concepts you need to know about.
 This only takes a second!

 <div class="collapse-accordion"><ul><li>
                 <input type="checkbox" id="list-item-1">